 EXPLAINER: What's known about 'stealth' version of omicron?

-Scientists and health officials are keeping their eyes on a descendant of the omicron variant that has been found in at least 40 countries
+Scientists say the omicron descendant gaining ground in some parts of the world may be 1 1/2 times more contagious than the original omicron variant

-Scientists and health officials around the world are keeping their eyes on a descendant of the omicron variant that has been found in at least 40 countries, including the United States.
+Scientists and health officials around the world are keeping their eyes on a descendant of the omicron variant that has been found in more than 50 countries, including the United States.

-But they say there’s a lot they still don’t know about it, including whether it evades vaccines better or causes more severe disease.
+But scientists say there’s a lot they still don’t know about it, including whether it causes more severe disease.

 WHERE HAS IT SPREAD?

-Since mid-November, more than three dozen countries have uploaded nearly 15,000 genetic sequences of BA.2 to GISAID, a global platform for sharing coronavirus data.
-As of Tuesday morning, 96 of those sequenced cases came from the U.S.
+More than 18,000 genetic sequences of BA.2 have been uploaded to GISAID, a global platform for sharing coronavirus data, according to data collected by Scripps Research labs.
+The strain has been detected in at least 54 countries and 24 U.S. states.

-“Thus far, we haven’t seen it start to gain ground” in the U.S., said Dr. Wesley Long, a pathologist at Houston Methodist in Texas, which has identified three cases of BA.2.
+“Thus far, we haven’t seen it start to gain ground” in the U.S., said Dr. Wesley Long, a pathologist at Houston Methodist in Texas, which identified three cases as of earlier this week.

 The mutant appears much more common in Asia and Europe.
-In Denmark, it made up 45% of all COVID-19 cases in mid-January, up from 20% two weeks earlier, according to Statens Serum Institut, which falls under the Danish Ministry of Health.
+In Denmark, it has spread quickly and become the dominant variant, according to State Serum Institute, which falls under the Danish Ministry of Health.

+“Preliminary calculations indicate that BA.2 is one and a half times more contagious than BA.1,” the original omicron, the institute's Dr. Tyra Grove Krause said in a press release earlier this week.
+If it is more contagious, "it may mean that the wave of infections will be higher and will extend further into February compared to the previous projections.”

 WHAT’S KNOWN ABOUT THIS VERSION OF THE VIRUS?